The Akhal-Teke Breed

 A passionate, expressive, intelligent, and loving breed, naturally great at many sports including endurance racing, jumping, eventing, polo, and dressage.
 One of the few 'hot blooded' breeds, along with Thoroughbreds and Arabians.
 Perhaps best known for their unique metallic sheen, earning the label of "world's most beautiful horse".

 Originally from Turkmenistan, where they remain the national pride.
 The closed stud book has been held in Russia since 1932.
 The first two Akhal-Tekes horses, Senetir and Oliva, were imported to the United States in 1979, by Phil and Margot Case.
+Senetir became an outstanding sire, producing two Olympic team hopefuls in eventing, as well as many other equestrian sports competitors.

 The Akhal-Teke breed developed with the nomadic horse tribes of Central Asia to excel in desert conditions, making them an incredible endurance horse.
 In 1935, to demonstrate their prowess, a group of Turkmen riders rode 2500 miles in 84 days.
 The trip included a three-day, 235 mile crossing of the infamous Karakum Desert.